betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * Any more than 30 days old that have *not* garnered sufficient interest are labeled as `no interest` and closed.
    * Any issues with sufficient interest are either moved to *Ready for Assignment* or *Ready to Write*.
-     An issue is moved to *Ready to Assignment* in case there is no author or no EB member available for that issue.
-Once an author as well as EB member is identified, the issue can move from *Ready for Assignment* to *Ready to Write*.
+     An issue is moved to *Ready for Assignment* in case there is no author or no EB member available for that issue.
+Once an author and an EB member is identified, the issue can move from *Ready for Assignment* to *Ready to Write*.
 In contrast, a *Ready to Write* issue must have an **Author** and an **EB Member** who is different from the **Author**.
 The **EB Member** will be the assignee of the issue.
 The **Author** will be indicated by a reference at the top of the first comment in the issue (*not* an @ reference).
 Finally, a